Dance in Indonesia: The Islamic Era

 Even as the new religion of Islam gradually penetrated the region, the native and dharmic dances continued to be popular.
 Artists and performers would still use the styles of the previous eras, making changes in stories (which took an Islamic turn) and clothing (which became more modest in respect of Islamic teachings).
 This change is obvious in Tari Persembahan from Jambi.
-The dancers are still adorned with the intricate gold of the Hindu/Buddhist era but the clothing is more modest.
+The dancers are still adorned with the intricate gold of the Hindu/Buddhist era, but the clothing is more modest.

 The new era brought newer styles of dance: Zapin dances of the Malay people and Acehnese Tari Saman adopted dance styles and musics typical of Arabia and Persia, and combined them with indigenous styles to form a newer generation of dance in the era of Islam.
-The adoption of Persian and Arab musical instruments, such as rebana, tambur, and gendang drums that has become the main instrument in Islamic dances, as well as chant that often quotes Islamic chants.
+The adoption of Persian and Arab musical instruments, such as rebana, tambur, and gendang drums, which have become the main instruments in Islamic dances, as well as chant that often quotes Islamic chants.

 Contemporary dances

-Known contemporary dancers from Indonesia was Bagong Kussudiardja, which invented contemporary dance form inspired by the Javanese classical dance.
+Known contemporary dancers from Indonesia were Bagong Kussudiardja, who invented the contemporary dance form inspired by the Javanese classical dance.